 'For unto the angels hath he not put in subjection the world to come whereof we speak.'

 This passage elucidates the subject still more.
 We have here one of the aeons---the world to come---i.e. not a material world, but a system or order of things analogous to the Mosaic dispensation.
-There is an the Roman Empire, sometimes to so small a portion of evident comparison or contrast between the Mosaic it as Palestine.
-G h, though it sometimes signifies the economy and the new, or Christian, state.
-The former was placed under the administration of angels; it was 'the word spoken by angels;' it was given by 'the disposition of angels' (Acts vii.
+There is an was placed under the administration of angels; it was 'the word spoken by angels;' it was given by 'the disposition of angels' (Acts vii.
 53); it was ordained by It is certain that the Jews in our Saviour's time were angels in the hand of a mediator (Gal. iii.
 19).
 But the new aeon, the kingdom of heaven, was administered by periods or aeons, the present aeon, and the coming.
-The one greater than the angels, the Son of God Himself; a proof of the superiority of the Christian over the Jewish It is certainly somewhat singular that we should find the word o i k o u m e n h here, where we should o m i a n, as in Ephes. i.
+The one greater than the angels, the Son of God Himself; a proof of the superiority of the Christian over the Jewish

+It is certainly somewhat singular that we should find the word o i k o u m e n h here, where we should o m i a n , as in Ephes. i.
 10, it would have been more in accordance with our ideas of the true purport; but there is no warrant for supposing that the one word has been substituted for the other.
-That the allusion is to the system or order of things inaugurated by Christ there can be no doubt, and the phrase is equivalent to 'the 'coming,' m ello usa, a word which implies nearness, The End, i.e..
+That the allusion is to the system or order of things inaugurated by Christ there can be no doubt, and the phrase is equivalent to 'the Christ,' and very simple and natural to say, 'He made kingdom of heaven.'
+It may be added that it is said to be coming, m ello u s a , a word which implies nearness, this epistle had no conception of worlds in the sense like 'the coming wrath,' 'the coming glory,' 'the coming age?

+The End, i.e..
 Of The Age, Or Aeon.

 Heb. iii.
 6.'If we hold fast the confidence and the rejoicing of the hope firm unto the end.'
 Heb. iii.
 14. 'If we hold the beginning of our confidence stedfast unto the end.'
 Heb. vi.
-11.'The full assurance of hope unto the We have already had occasion to remark upon the significant phrase 'the end,' as it is used in the New Testament.
+11.'The full assurance of hope unto the

+We have already had occasion to remark upon the significant phrase 'the end,' as it is used in the New Testament.
 It does not mean to the last, or to the end of life; but to the close of the aeon.
+Alford correctly

-Alford correctly 'The end thought of, is not the death of each individual, but the coming of the Lord, which is constantly called by this name.'
-The Promise Of The Rest Of God Heb. iv.
+'The end thought of, is not the death of each individual, but the coming of the Lord, which is constantly called by this name.'

+The Promise Of The Rest Of God

+Heb. iv.
 1-11.